MURRUMBIDGEE IRRIGATION LIMITED PRIVACY STATEMENT

 - Bank account and credit card details;

-- Information about services or products individuals have obtained from MI;
+- Data about services or products you have obtained from MI or provide to MI;

 - Details of transactions with MI, including contracts, contract performance, water entitlements and rights of access, water allocations and transformations and terminations of water rights and entitlements;